MooersLab/orgpymolpysnips/README.md

 You use the library with Jupyter kernels that can access the Python API of PyMOL.
 It is located in the orgMode folder.

 A second library in the pythonMode folder lacks the flanking source block lines for org-mode.
 This package is for use inside of source blocks when Emacs recognizes the scope as being that of Python rather than Org.

+### Library at emacsconf21

+An eight-minute [video](https://emacsconf.org/2021/talks/molecular/) presented at emacconf21 on November 27th provides a quick overview.
+The talk has subtitles.
+There is a Q & A section and a transcript of the talk on this webpage.
+This talk was given in the first day's afternoon session on org-mode.
+Be sure to check out the 44 other [talks](https://emacsconf.org/2021/schedule/).

 ## Why is this library for org-mode beneficial for biologists?